 Our flyers and posters have become an absolute must-have over the years.
-Not surprisingly since they are all especially custom made for Wasteland by very renowned artists such as Fritz Kok, Micha Klein, Tony Ward and Erwin Olaf.
+Not surprisingly since they are all especially custom made for Wasteland by very renowned artists such as Fritz Kok, Micha Klein, Carli Hermes, Tony Ward, Marc Lagrange and Erwin Olaf.

 FRITZ KOK has been responsible for our first flyers, black and white drawings of supersized hunks and überbimbo’s.
 Later on they became full colour.
 His flyers and posters had a mayor impact.
 We have put down some samples, as to give an idea.
 Fritz started in Los Angeles at Maxfield.
 Later he met photographer Brad Branson with whom he started a new style of fashion illustrations in LA, called Industria.
 A combination of futurism and Bauhaus Constructivism.
 Back in Amsterdam he worked with great success as an airbrush artist, making cyber art and somewhat surrealistic drawings.
 Later on he has shifted his focus more on photography.
 Fritz worked for magazines as Time-Out, Dutch, Diva, Tempo, Manipulator and Man.
 He made several CD covers, and works for companies such as Swatch, fashion designer Thierry Mugler, Bavaria beer and Philips.